 Frame: 1" x 2"s can be made by ripping down a 1" x 4".
 The wood does not need to be high quality, #3 pine works fine.
 But pre-primed is easy for frames which will be painted (or white).
 And clear pine looks great unpainted.
 The corner is made with a butt joint held with two 3" deck screws in pre-drilled holes at each corner.
 The long sides should be ½" shorter than the window opening (for the width of a two compressed weather strips).
 The short sides should be shorter than the window opening by ½ and two widths of the frame wood (for the butt joint).
 Screw from the long side into the short side (as shown).
 Sand the frame smooth and knock the edges off slightly.
 Now is the time to paint, or finish, if desired.
 Also be sure to label which window the frame goes into, on the top outside surface.

 Films: This works best if done in a clean environment.
 Put the double sided tape around the edge of the frame (on the face).
+Long edges first, and no overlap.
 Leave the paper on for now.
 Cut the film to cover the frame plus a little for slop.
 The film is folded, if it is hard to open, put a piece of tape of each face of a corner, and pull apart.
-Starting at one end, remove the tape, and carefully stretch the film and place it over the exposed tape.
+Starting at one short end, remove the tape, and carefully stretch the film and place it over the exposed tape.
 Press it down with the back of your fingernail.
-Fold back a bit of the tape down both sides, and work your way down the frame.
-Finish with the last piece of tape.
+Next, do the other short side, pulling just enough to get the wrinkles out.
+Proceed with the two long edges.

 Once it is firmly in place, trim the excess film at the outer edge.
 Then shrink the film using a hair dryer (a heat gun can be used if you are very careful.
 Stay 6" to 8" away from the film until you see how it goes.
 Slower is better than melting a hole in the film.
 It should end up drum tight with no wrinkles.
 Looking at it obliquely to the light will show any remaining wrinkles.
 Starting in each corner seems to minimize any wrinkles.
 Repeat with the other face (or install film on both sides, and then shrink).
 Try to make sure that the inside faces of the film are clean, as once assembled, the inside can't be cleaned.